HSH Associate Samantha Shatz discusses how Medical Negligence/Malpractice Lawyers are having to “Think Outside the Box” during the COVID-19 Pandemic

-In this article, medical malpractice lawyer Jeremy Syrtash answers the questions: what happens when a medical professional seriously misjudges the situation, and you’ve experienced a serious injury or loss as a result?
+In this article, we answer the questions: what happens when a medical professional seriously misjudges the situation, and you’ve experienced a serious injury or loss as a result?
 Is this a textbook case of medical malpractice?
 Should you be able to be compensated for your injuries?

-In this article, medical malpractice lawyer Jeremy Syrtash answers the questions: What happens if 20 years goes by and a parent wants to start investigating a birth injury?
+In this article, we answer the questions: What happens if 20 years goes by and a parent wants to start investigating a birth injury?
 Is it too late?

 Joel Dick spoke at The Canadian Institute’s 2nd Annual Disability Insurance Law conference, a platform to discuss winning strategies, practical techniques, and critical issues in the field of disability insurance law.